Isotope separation: Laser

-In this method a laser is tuned to a wavelength which excites only one isotope of the material and ionizes those atoms preferentially.
-The resonant absorption of light for an isotope is dependent upon its mass and certain hyperfine interactions between electrons and the nucleus, allowing finely tuned lasers to interact with only one isotope.
+allowing finely tuned lasers to interact with only one isotope.
 After the atom is ionized it can be removed from the sample by applying an electric field.
 This method is often abbreviated as AVLIS (atomic vapor laser isotope separation).
-This method has only recently been developed as laser technology has improved, and is currently not used extensively.
-However, it is a major concern to those in the field of nuclear proliferation because it may be cheaper and more easily hidden than other methods of isotope separation.
+This method has only been developed as laser technology has improved in the 1970s to 1980s.
+Attempts to develop it to an industrial scale for uranium enrichment were successively given up in the 1990s "due to never ending technical difficulties" and because centrifuges have reached technical maturity in the meantime.
+However, it is a major concern to those in the field of nuclear proliferation, because it may be cheaper and more easily hidden than other methods of isotope separation.
 Tunable lasers used in AVLIS include the dye laser and more recently diode lasers.

 A second method of laser separation is known as molecular laser isotope separation (MLIS).
-In this method, an infrared laser is directed at uranium hexafluoride gas, exciting molecules that contain a U-235 atom.
-A second laser frees a fluorine atom, leaving uranium pentafluoride which then precipitates out of the gas.
+In this method, an infrared laser is directed at uranium hexafluoride gas (if enrichment of uranium is desired), exciting molecules that contain a U-235 atom.
+A second laser, either also in the IR (infrared multiphoton dissociation) or in the UV, frees a fluorine atom, leaving uranium pentafluoride which then precipitates out of the gas.
 Cascading the MLIS stages is more difficult than with other methods because the UF5 must be fluorinated back to UF6 before being introduced into the next MLIS stage.
+But with light elements, the isotope selectivity is usually good enough that cascading is not required.

-Alternative MLIS schemes are currently being developed (using a first laser in the near-infrared or visible region) where an enrichment of over 95% can be obtained in a single stage, but the methods have not (yet) reached industrial feasibility.
+Several alternative MLIS schemes have been developed.
+For example, one uses a first laser in the near-infrared or visible region, where a selectivity of over 20:1 can be obtained in a single stage.
 This method is called OP-IRMPD (Overtone Pre-excitation—IR Multiple Photon Dissociation).
+But due to the small absorption probability in the overtones, too many photons remain unused, so that the method did not reach industrial feasibility.
+Also some other MLIS methods suffer from wasting of the expensive photons.